 Traveling to the coast presents many opportunities for those hoping to practice their swing.
 The cool breeze from the Gulf of Mexico and scenic views of wetlands and tropical landscapes from Galveston to Corpus Christi to South Padre Island keep golf vacationers returning year after year.
 Unique courses such as Palmilla Beach Golf in Port Aransas, often compared to courses in Ireland, and the Rockport Country Club, with its towering oak trees, present magnificent challenges, making them longtime favorites amongst golfers.
 Additionally, those looking for a resort-style getaway can head to Moody Gardens Resort and Spa in Galveston where days of golf and relaxation go hand-in-golf-glove.

-Not far from the coast, Houston and the surrounding areas present a golfer’s paradise with complex landscapes and first class resorts.
-Mere minutes from downtown, the Golf Club of Houston hosts the Houston Open PGA Tour, where professionals compete and vie for excellence playing one of the state’s longest courses.
-Other player favorites include Tour 18 Houston, which offers fun holes mimicking Augusta, Colonial, Bay Hill and Pinehurst in addition to Memorial Park Golf Club, one of Texas’ classics.
-Just thirty minutes north in The Woodlands, tall pine trees, well-conditioned greens and thoughtfully designed courses are adorned by luxury hotels and a five-star resort.
+Not far from the coast, Houston and the surrounding areas present a golfer’s paradise with complex landscapes and first-class resorts.
+Mere minutes from downtown, the Golf Club of Houston features one of the state’s longest courses, and other player favorites include Tour 18 Houston, which offers fun holes mimicking Augusta, Colonial, Bay Hill and Pinehurst, as well as Memorial Park Golf Course, one of Texas’ classics and host to the Houston Open PGA Tour.
+Just 30 minutes north in The Woodlands, tall pine trees, well-conditioned greens and thoughtfully designed courses are adorned by luxury hotels and a five-star resort.
 Slightly further northeast, golf hideaways can be found tucked away among lush, emerald-green woods of tall pines and old cypress trees intermingled with ferns and blooming dogwoods.
-This heavily tree-laden area offers particularly impressive links such as Whispering Pines in Trinity, said to be the best golf course in the state.
+This heavily tree-laden area offers particularly impressive links such as those at Whispering Pines Golf Club in Trinity, said to be home to the best golf course in the state.

 GOLF LIKE A COWBOY

 In the heart of the Dallas/Fort Worth Metroplex, the Four Seasons Resort and Club is another course to add to your list.
-Other links and greens in the region have continuously entertained for generations including the Trails of Frisco, notably ranked as one of Texas’s top public courses, and The Cowboys Golf Club in Grapevine, the world’s first NFL-themed golf course paying tribute to the five time world champion football team the Dallas Cowboys.
+Other links and greens in the region have continuously entertained for generations including The Cowboys Golf Club in Grapevine, the world’s first NFL-themed golf course paying tribute to the five time world champion football team the Dallas Cowboys.
 Historical markers blanket the course and provide an insight into some of the most notable and prominent Cowboys players, both past and present.
 Conveniently located between Dallas and Fort Worth sits Tour 18 Dallas, renowned for its replica of Georgia’s famed challenging Augusta course.
 Open to the public, this course offers one fantastic challenge after another, creating an unforgettable and unbeatable experience.

-Densely populated cities and green forests are not what golfers will find on the courses in West Texas.
-Instead, you’ll find a slower pace, desert and mountains accompanying the games.
-Breathtaking mountain holes and spectacular mountain vistas combine to make the Lajitas Resort and Golf Club a work of art.
-Located near the Big Bend National Park, the 19th hole plays over the Rio Grande into Mexico, offering an unparalleled golf experience.
-Additionally, Painted Dunes Desert Golf Course in El Paso has received accolades from Golf Digest, Texas Golfer, the United States Golf Association and the Dallas Morning News as being one of the most preeminent golf facilities in Texas and the Southwest.
+When you take your game out west, you’ll find the breathtaking mountain holes and spectacular mountain vistas that make Lajitas Golf Resort a work of art.
+Located near Big Bend National Park, the 19th hole plays over the Rio Grande into Mexico, offering an unparalleled golf experience.
+Additionally, the spectacular 27-hole Painted Dunes Desert Golf Course in El Paso has received accolades from Golf Digest, Texas Golfer, the United States Golf Association and the Dallas Morning News as being one of the most preeminent golf facilities in Texas and the Southwest.
 The beauty of playing the game in this region is that players don’t have to fight the crowds and can enjoy moving at a slower pace while enjoying the stunning views and landscapes.

 For a more complete listing of courses and information about golfing throughout the state of Texas, visit www.GolfTexas.com.